hitenzin/Bookstore-Management-System/README.md

 # Bookstore-Management-System
 A MAMP bookstore management system where buyers can register for an account, search books, and buy books.
 Sellers can sells books, and manage the inventory of the books.
+And more.

 ### Technologies
   HTML/CSS/Javascript